deepkit/deepkit-framework/README.md

 }
 ```

 If you use Webpack's `UglifyJsPlugin`, make sure names are not mangled (`mangle: false`), which is the default.
 This is important to support constructor assignment.
+You can alternatively use asName() to hard code the constructor param names
+as strings.

 ### Definition

-Once your have defined your entity (see above) using the [@Field decorators](https://marshal.marcj.dev/modules/_marcj_marshal.html#field) you can use one of Marshal's core methods
+Once your have defined your entity (see above) using the [@f decorators](https://marshal.marcj.dev/modules/_marcj_marshal.html#f) you can use one of Marshal's core methods
 to transform data.

-Note: Class fields that aren't annotated either by @Field() or any other decorator
+Note: Class fields that aren't annotated either by `@f` or any other decorator
 won't be serialized.
 Their value will be dropped.

 ### Serialization